juliachanb/juliachanb.github.io/pages/portfolio.md

 *I worked closely with news applications developer Scott Pham, and other data team members, to build this interactive.
 I reported and wrote the story, selected the sound bites and photos, and helped to design and conceptualize the interactions.*

-*This story was a part of a larger look at Trump supporters – who they are and why they support Trump.*
+*This story was a part of a larger look at Donald Trump supporters – who they are and why they support him.*

 ---